unmanarc/rpi-headless-crypto-installer/README.md

 **Note:** if you want to have an *Static IP Address*, you can:

 1. modify the script (search the `ip=:::::eth0:dhcp`)

+   or
-2. or assign an static IP for your MAC in your router DHCP Server**
+2. assign an static IP for your MAC in your router DHCP Server**

 ### Troubleshooting Raspbian/RaspiOS with RPI Versions

-If the initrd unlock process does not accept your password (or even your keyboard), you may have choosen a bad kernel modules.
+If the initrd unlock process does not accept your password (or even your keyboard), you may have choosen a bad kernel module set.
 Remember: v7l+ is for RPI4, and v7+ for RPI3, then the kernel itself is selected by the bootloader, however the initrd modules are selected by you.

 ## TODO